OfficerSpy/TF2-MvM-Defender-TFBots/README.md

 <p>This is a constant work-in-progress.
 Expect many things to change down the line.

 > [!IMPORTANT]
-> There have been several reports about functionality conflicting with external mods such as [sigsegv-mvm](https://github.com/rafradek/sigsegv-mvm).
+> There have been a few reports about the bots not working as intended with external mods such as [sigsegv-mvm](https://github.com/rafradek/sigsegv-mvm).
 If you need more help regarding compatibility issues with your installation, please contact me in my _Discord_ development server.
 External mods are not natively supported!

 # Requirements
 - [[TF2] TF2Attributes](https://github.com/FlaminSarge/tf2attributes)